FallenStar08/FallenStar-s-Pretty-Reddit/Readme.md

     ![](resources/Panel.gif)

--   The Navbar has been enhanced and you can now scroll it horizontally.
+-   The Navbar has been enhanced and you can now scroll it horizontally (like, with the mousewheel not the shitty ugly-ass RES button)

     ![](resources/Navbar.gif)